-Is it time to make a career change?
+Is it the right time to make a career change?

 Here’s a really critical question… are you ready to make the change?